code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 - **Antisnubbing:** snub means ignoring someone or something.
 Time to time, a BitTorrent peer becomes choked/blocked by all peers from which it was receiving fragments because of poor download/upload capacity or absesnce of required fragments.
   - *Solution:* Finds a better peer than any of the current ones.
+- **Bandwidth:** Theoritical maximum at which data can be tranferred over link.
+Practical is Throughput.
-- **Bandwidth Throttling:** Intentional slowing or speeding of an internet service by an Internet service provider (ISP).
+  - *Bandwidth Throttling:* Intentional slowing or speeding of an internet service by an Internet service provider (ISP).
     - *Advantages?* To reduce bandwidth congestion, To reduce a user's usage of bandwidth.
 - **Biased Neighbour Selection?** BitTorrent peer chooses most of its neighbors from the local ISP and only a few peers from other ISPs reducing traffic, this is assisted by [Tracker](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md).
   - Tracker sends 35-k times peers from same ISP.
 Tracker uses Internet topology maps in autonomous system (AS) mappings to identify ISP boundaries.
 - **[Bootstraping?](Bootstraping)** How new node enters into network(Basically Distributed File sharing network).